 Stephanie’s first antenatal visit with me was at 7 weeks and 6 days gestation.
 It was her second pregnancy, but first ongoing pregnancy.
 She had had a miscarriage in 2016.
 She advised me she had had a cervical LLETZ operation and two cone biopsies for management of CIN (cervical intraepithelial neoplasia).
 These operations remove cervical tissue and so can weaken the cervix.
 Having three such operations can have a compounding adverse impact on the strength of the cervix.
 The gynaecologist told her at the time that her cervix may not be strong enough for pregnancy.

-At 12 weeks pregnant, I arranged for her cervix was checked by a specialist pregnancy ultrasound unit.
+At 12 weeks pregnancy I arranged for her cervix was checked by a specialist pregnancy ultrasound unit.
 Her cervix measured 2.5cm long on ultrasound scan.
-This was considerably shorter than the usual cervical length of 4.0 cm at 12 weeks.
-While there was not opening (call ‘funnelling’) of the inner end of her cervix, I was concerned about her short cervical length and her history of an LLETZ procedure and two cone biopsies.
+This was considerable shorter than the usual cervical length of 4.0 cm at 12 weeks.
+While there was not opening (call ‘funnelling’) of the inner end of her cervix, I was concerned about her short cervical length and her history of a LLETZ procedure and two cone biopsies.
 I was concerned her cervix could open during mid-pregnancy and she could deliver a very premature baby.

 I discussed the findings and my concern with Stephanie.
 I advised there were three options of care:

 - ‘Watch and wait’ and hope with monthly ultrasound scans of the cervix.
 But if there was more shortening it would be technically more difficult to insert a cervical suture and it may not be effective.

 - Progesterone pessaries daily.
 I have tried this approach in the past but, on each occasion, there has been further cervical shortening and I have ended up putting in a cervical suture.